 This entails a personal obligation for each descendant of Abraham.
 The prophet Amos emphasizes this, as the Lord says, “Behold, I am setting a plumb line in the midst of my people Israel” Amos 7:8.
-Observant Jews today read the Torah and the Talmud and the Shulkhan Arukh, discerning God’s law and keeping it as best they can.
+Observant Jews today read the Torah and the Talmud and the Shulkhan Arukh, together with their rabbis discerning God’s law and keeping it as best they can.